kintatlay/Adidas_Clone-System_Design_Scaling_Project/README.md

 			- change `nodemon` to `node` because nodemon does many things and it should only be used during development.
 		- Git clone the previously pushed repo.
 		- Run `npm run ec2-dev`
 		- In the web browser, enter `13.57.191.130:3000`.
 The website should shows up.
 If it doesn't, it probably there is an error with MongoDB.
+Run `sudo service mongod start` to keep mongo going.
+		- In the EC2 server, you can keep it running even if you delete the terminal by running `nohup npm run ec2-dev &`.
+Then test it's running by enter `ps -ax | grep node`

+	8. Install loader.io into the same folder that you put the `bundle.js` file
+		- Sign up for account with loader.io
+		- Inside loader.io, enter `http://13.57.191.130:3000/` for `New target host`.
+		- Git push the file to github and git pull to the instance with the server.